maelstrom-software/maelstrom/website/content/blog/0.11.0/index.md

 We've overhauled our terminal UI to deliver some features we are very excited about.

-These improvements apply to all our test runners, even the new
-<tt>maelstrom-go-test</tt>.
-Remember, you don't have to use Maelstrom's test
-distribution features to get all the goodness.
+These improvements apply to all our test runners, even the new `maelstrom-go-test`.
+Remember, you don't have to use Maelstrom's test distribution features to get all the goodness.
 Maelstrom test runners can work as drop-in replacements for your existing test runners.